 Demographic Characteristics of REALTORS®

-The median age of REALTORS® has steadily increased in recent years from 51 years of age in 2007 to 57 in 2015.
+The median age of REALTORS® is 54, down slightly from 55 last year.
 The majority of members are women with a college education.
-REALTORS® frequently have had careers in other fields prior to real estate, the most common being in management, business, and financial professions, followed by sales and retail.
-58 percent of all REALTORS® are female.
-However, among members who are over 60 years old, this percentage falls to 52 percent.
-Among broker licensees, 53 percent are female, compared with 63 percent of sales agent licensees.
-Among part-time sales agents, 65 percent are female, while 61 percent of full-time sales agents are female.
+REALTORS® frequently have had careers in other fields prior to real estate, the most common being in management, business, and financial professions, tied with sales and retail.
+65 percent of all REALTORS® are female, up from 64 percent last year.
+However, among members who are over 60 years old, this percentage falls slightly to 62 percent.
+Among broker licensees, 61 percent are female, compared with 67 percent of sales agent licensees.
+Among part-time sales agents, 70 percent are female, while 65 percent of full-time sales agents are female.

 Women and the Real Estate Profession